sawa2005/rest-project/README.md

 ### Installing

-* To install this API for yourself simply clone the below command and upload the files onto a web server.
+* To install this API for yourself simply run the below command in the terminal of your choice and upload the cloned files onto a web server.

 ```
 git clone https://github.com/sawa2005/restprojekt.git